sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 1. This plugin now requires WordPress 4.6 or later, or it will deactivate itself.
 2. This plugin now requires The SEO Framework 2.8 or later, or it will stay dormant.

-**Plugin Improvements:**
+* **Plugin Improvements:**
 	* **Added:** Extensions no longer load when they're deemed incompatible due to WordPress' environmental changes to ensure stability.
 	* **Added:** Extensions can now add in-post options in predefined tabs (Structure, Audit, and Advanced).
 	* **Added:** The plugin and extensions can now upgrade their database for future improvements when necessary.
 	* **Added:** The plugin and extensions can now abstractly tell time, like AI human would.
 	* **Added:** The plugin and extensions can now prevent memory exhaustion prior executing heavy tasks.
 	* **Added:** Enhanced Microsoft Edge, IE11, and iOS touch support, like momentum scrolling.
 	* **Added:** Filter `tsf_extension_manager_can_manage_options`, boolean, expects value of `current_user_can()`.
 	* **Changed:** The extension manager pages have been modernized, standardized, and now have vastly improved rendering time.
 No more screen detection is required through the magic of flex.
 	* **Changed:** Form iterations now have 10 seconds to load, instead of 5.
 This means more Local SEO departments can be loaded at once and timeouts should occur less often.
 	* **Improved:** Users can now reactivate their account after migrating sites or changing security keys without a hassle.
 	* **Improved:** External links (e.g. to Google and TSF sites) are no longer traceable.
 	* **Improved:** Suppressed AJAX error messages now display at least the intended error code for support.
 	* **Improved:** The plugin can now deactivate itself on activation when running PHP 5.2, rather than WordPress doing it for us.
 	* **Improved:** The plugin's bootstrap has been rewritten to be more efficient, faster, and easier to maintain.
 	* **Improved:** The extension option database entries will now be deleted when no indexes are present.
 	* **Improved:** Various UI elements now fit more neatly on some screens.
 	* **Improved:** When an extension's class autoloader can't be registered, the extension in question fails safely.
 	* **Improved:** The new-and-improved tooltip generation of TSF 3.0 has been implemented, and improved further upon.
 	* **Improved:** Reduced floating operations required on various browser painting operations, for a smoother experience.
 	* **Improved:** Added various accessibility improvements, like focus highlighting.
 	* **Fixed:** When domains mismatch on switching sites, you're now correctly informed again.
 	* **Fixed:** Some array to object conversions in the schema packer caused invalid input data from Local SEO not to be parsed through conditions correctly, and caused several PHP warnings instead.
 		* Because the affected condition checking happens through conditional HTML5 input fields and JavaScript for improved UX, this didn't cause unexpected output because the user couldn't save anyway.
 		* No action is required from the user.
 	* **Fixed:** When you're requesting for geocoding services too rapidly (e.g. in Local SEO), you're now correctly notified.
 	* **Fixed:** Various browser rendering glitches have been ironed out, like changing borders on "missile switch cover"-buttons.

+* **API:**
+	* **External:**
+		* We now provide lexical services.
+		* Our Geocoding services now accepts street entries without numbers, the effectiveness might vary based on secondary input.

 * **Updated Extensions:**
 	/